Dynamic treatment effects: high-dimensional inference under model misspecification: Sequential model doubly robust estimation and inference

-\begin{remark}[Sequential model double robustness] In Theorem \ref{thm:main}, we demonstrate the ``sequential model double robustness'' of our proposed estimator: $\sqrt N$-inference is provided as long as at least one nuisance model is correctly specified at each time spot; see Assumption \ref{cond:mis}.
-In the sense of model robustness, our results outperform all the existing results, even containing those who only considered low-dimensional covariates.
+\begin{remark}[Sequential model double robustness] In Theorem \ref{thm:main}, we establish the ``sequential model double robustness'' (SMDR) property of our proposed estimator, ensuring root-\(N\) inference as long as at least one nuisance model is correctly specified at each exposure (see Assumption \ref{cond:mis}), and some of the working models are estimated with \(o(N^{-1/4})\) rates.
+The specific nuisance estimation conditions (or equivalently, sparsity conditions) will be detailed in Remark \ref{remark:sparsity} and Table \ref{table:sparsity}.

-In the presence of high-dimensional covariates, the regularized nuisance estimators are known to be biased and with a consistency rate slower than $N^{-1/2}$.
-Hence, valid inference results are more difficult to obtain than in low dimensions.
-We are the first to establish statistical inference for the dynamic counterfactual mean (and hence dynamic treatment efect) when any model misspecification occurs.